 The award winning Mental Health Simulation Programme took an evolutionary step forward this summer when six postgraduate student nurses spent the day honing their skills in simulated homes of clients with mental health problems.

 In this first person account, Katrina shares her experiences of working in the emergency department at Gibraltar hospital.
 Katrina says, “I have returned to the UK with new ideas, new skills and an open-minded approach to my work and patients.”

 This new book, by Professor Ray Jones in the School of Social Work and Social Care, was published by Policy Press in July and is already having its second print run.
 The books tells how the ‘Baby P story’ was shaped by the press and politicians and targeted at social workers and their managers, and reflects on the impact for those who became the centre of media vilification and on the child protection system across England.

 Mary Jane Cole made two visits to Gaza last year to support injured people during the recent conflict and provide training to local rehabilitation staff.
-She was recently invited by the Prime Minster to 10 Downing Street to join other humanitarian workers at a drinks reception to acknowledge the work of UK clinicians and organisations providing relief aid and support following sudden onset disaster and epidemics such as Ebola in West Africa.

 Group self-management after stroke.
 Fiona Jones is collaborating with Dr Nick Ward and his team at University College Hospitals to explore the feasibility of delivering the Bridges stroke self-management programme (SMP) in a group setting.